-Imagine the property you own has an electrical fire start in their warehouse, during operational hours.
-Think of how many staff are on-site when thisfire protection emergency breaks out.
+Imagine the property you own has an electrical fire start in the warehouse, during operational hours.
+Think of how many staff are on-site when this fire protection emergency breaks out.
 How might a fire alarm system help the firefighters dispatched to your building?

 Fire Alarms Automate Communication to the Fire Department

 Fire alarms automate the communication from the scene of an emergency to the fire department.

 Monitored fire alarm systems are connected to the fire department either by phone, cellular dialer or a network connection.
 This is important because the fire department is alerted the moment your system goes into alarm rather than the time delay of waiting for a person to notice the fire and call themselves.

 The time between when a fire starts and when employees can get to safety is crucial.
 Research from the National Fire Protection Association (NFPA) states that within “eight minutes, a fire is beyond the room of origin, and people are eight times as likely to die in a building fire after those eight minutes.”

 Having a fire alarm system in place that can automatically contact the fire department means emergency responders can arrive faster.